We will show two examples using the advanced features of the debugger.

 | ?- consult(user). | cnt(N):- N =< 0, !. | cnt(N) :- N > 0, N1 is N-1, cnt(N1). | ^D % consulted user in module user, 0 msec 424 bytes | ?- call_backtrace(cnt(1), B). % Generic advice point added, BID=1 % Generic advice point, BID=1, removed (last) B = [user:(0=<0),user:cnt(0),user:(0 is 1-1),user:(1>0),user:cnt(1)] | ?-

 not contain any information regarding failed branches.
 For example, the

 first put on the backtrace at its Call port, but this is

 immediately undone because the goal fails.
 If you would like to

-build a backtrace that preserves failed branches, you have to use
+build a backtrace that preserves failed branches, then you have to use

 side-effects, e.g. dynamic predicates.